 - Empowers women to play an active role in their families and in their co-ops by starting businesses with guaranteed access to health care, certain job rights and freedom from harassment.

 Chocolate is every woman’s (and man’s) best friend.
-I seriously love it, but I do try to buy Fair Trade chocolate.
-These two brands that are great examples of quality and fair buying practices.
-Alter Eco Chocolate is sourced from small farmers in the Peruvian, Amazon, and Ecuadorian Coast.
+I seriously love it, but I do try to buy fair trade chocolate.
+These two brands that are great examples of quality and fair buying practices: Alter Eco Chocolate is sourced from small farmers in the Peruvian, Amazon and Ecuadorian Coast.
 This specific bar has crunchy quinoa in it, which is delightful.
-These amazing Guittard baking bars are great for eating OR for baking.
+These amazing Guittard baking bars are great for eating or baking.

-Two companies that sell Fair Trade tea are Rishi and Numi – and both are full bodied, well flavored, gourmet teas.
+Two companies that sell fair trade tea are Rishi and Numi, and both are full bodied, well flavored, gourmet teas.
 I have personally loved Numi for a long time, and the Rishi teas have been delightful to try as well.
-The Honest Tea beverage is soon to be sent in my husband's lunch, and I am sure he will enjoy it.
+The Honest Tea beverage is soon to be sent in my husband's lunch, and I'm sure he will enjoy it.

 And finally, what about body products?
-Personal care products can have cocoa butter, shea butter, and other ingredients that also should be Fair Trade to ensure that workers in other countries are being paid their full wages.
-I’ve been enjoying the above Eco Lips One World Lip balm that is Fair Trade.
+Personal care products can have cocoa butter, shea butter, and other ingredients that also should be fair trade to ensure that workers in other countries are being paid their full wages.
+I’ve been enjoying the above Eco Lips One World Lip balm, which is fair trade.

 Thanks to Fair Trade USA for the samples!
-I am looking forward to finishing them up, and shopping with my new prAna Fair Trade shopping bag.
+I'm looking forward to finishing them up, and shopping with my new prAna fair trade shopping bag.